m-labs/artiq/doc/manual/getting_started_core.rst

                 rtio_log("ttl0", "i", i)
                 delay(...)

 Afterwards, the recorded data can be extracted and written to a VCD file using ``artiq_coreanalyzer -w rtio.vcd`` (see: :ref:`core-device-rtio-analyzer-tool`).
+VCD files can be viewed using third-party tools such as GtkWave.

 Parallel and sequential blocks
 ------------------------------